daveyboywardlaw/daveyboywardlaw.github.io/_posts/2025-05-29-tester-to-quality-coach-help.md

 ## The testing will be done differently

 Life is often about compromise and sometimes accepting that people do things differently.
 This can be a great thing as  well as something that is a little frustrating.
 Take loading the dishwasher for example.
 Now I load it a specific way but my wife does it totally differently.
-"How's that going to get clean when you load it like that?"
-I used to hear from the kitchen, followed by my wife rearranging the plates and cups.
+"How's that going to get clean when you load it like that?" - a phrase I used to hear all too often.
+My wife would then start rearranging the plates and cups.
 I thought I had done a good job but she clearly felt differently.
 Now being someone who is keen to learn what I did wrong, when she next loaded the dishwasher I watched what she did.
 Yes I didn’t agree but as she explained why she was doing it, it made a lot of sense.
-So the next time I loaded the dishwasher I loaded it differently.
+So the next time I loaded the dishwasher, I loaded it differently.

 From a testing perspective you may be stuck in your ways or have a very clear idea about how testing should be done.
 However as a quality coach that probably isnt your responsibility anymore.
-It may be difficult watching a developer test a feature and you really want to just in and tell them exactly how they should test it.
+It may be difficult watching a developer test a feature and you really want to jump in and tell them exactly how they should test it.
 Now that may seem like a good idea but how is that developer going to grow their testing sills and improve if you keep telling then what to do?
 They need to learn themselves and a great way to do that is to ask questions.
-Let them get better by you waking the questions and they work out the answer.
+Let them get better by you asking the questions and them working out the answer.

 Also if the team test differently to you, you may learn something.
 Just because you think that your way of testing would be better that may not be the case.
 You may see developers testing and realise that they have found a better way than you.